grahamcohen/CathrineMarchenAsmussen/content/videos/09-you-just-give-from-your-heart.md

 faith_icon: "assets/images/Buddhist.png"
 order: 9
 description: |
-  **Short film about giving and receiving**

-  Htet Linn wants a dog

-  If he gives, he receives
+  Htet Linn gives Buddha love every day.
+He knows that he gets love back — and right now, he wishes for it to return in the form of a dog.
+His mother borrows a chihuahua for him to try caring for.
+Can he handle the responsibility of a living being?

   The film is part of the anthology series MY FAITH, in which children of different faiths face recognizable challenges.
 The series consists of ten independent films for all ages (7+).
-Htet Linn is a Buddhist.
 description_da: |
   **Kortfilm om at give og modtage**